How to calm aggression in nursing patients: Tips for successful de-escalation

 Validation helps to acknowledge the patient's feelings and build trust, which reduces aggression.

-Graphic logo of Nora's treasure trove of knowledge, a collection of information for caregivers.
+Graphic logo of Nora's treasure trove of knowledge, a collection of information for nursing staff.
 Ideal for presenting nursing knowledge and advice.

 • De-escalation: Measures to prevent or reduce conflict and aggression.